MamdouhSar/unity3d-server/README.md

             If the request is successful the result should be as follows:
             {
                 'result': 'Request Sent',
-                'request': result // Where result is the FriendRequest object }
+                'request': result //Where result is the FriendRequest object }
         */
     });